binarytrails/website2.0/README.md

         description = "The Matrix (1999) by The Wachowski Brothers", author = "The Wachowski Brothers")

 ### ShellScript

     ./manage shell < script.py

+## Code for thought

+* Remove PIL, only used in filters.py to give image size
+* Replace unneeded javascript by css3